nickstienz/flarevm/README.md

 # Flare VM (FVM)

+> I'm switching from helix to neovim, this might take a while...
 > This project is being rewritten from scratch ;-;

 A VM written in Rust designed to teach low-level programming